realShengYao/realShengYao.github.io/_pages/about.md

 I enjoyed a three-month research advised by Prof. <a href='https://naizhengtan.github.io/'>Cheng Tan</a> from Northeastern University in 2022.

 I received my B.S. in Computer Science and Engineering in <a href='https://www.osu.edu/'>The Ohio State University</a>.
 Once a Buckeye, Always a Buckeye.
+I received The Ganobcik Family/Genesis Endowed Scholarship Award during my undergraduate.

 I have broad research interests in **distributed system**, **cloud computing**, and other related stuff.